 The course plays 7255 yards from the back tees and is designed to test the best.
-This splits opinion but one thing everyone can agree on is the views are spectacular.
+This splits opinions but one thing everyone can agree on is the views are spectacular.
 The dunes themselves are of epic proportions and covered in Marram grass.
 The expansive vistas of Sheephaven Bay, Muckish Mountain, Carrigart, and the Lough Salt Mountains are stunning.

 As beautiful as it is tough, most of the holes run parallel with the dunes.
 The exceptions to this are the 3rd, 7th, 8th, 10th, 12th, and 15th which run across the dune ridges.
 Recently, there have been bunkers added and some removed which has helped encourage the ground game so crucial on proper links.

-The holes of outstanding architectural merit on Sandy Hills are 6, 7, 8, 9, 10, 11, 12, 13.
+The holes of outstanding architectural merit on Sandy Hills are 6, 7, 8, 9, 10, 11, 12, and 13.
 The layout has been credited to Beau Welling, Frank Casey Sr., and Patrick Ruddy.

 Spoilt for choice, Rosapenna Sandy Hills Links was the newest course until Tom Doak’s St Patrick’s.
 The discussion at most venues with 36 or 54 holes is which course is best.
 You’d not have much of an argument to put St Patrick’s first.
 The real conversation begins when discussing spots two and three…